dynasist/ALStudio-Docs/introduction/popout-mode.md

 When `* Always External` settings are set to `Yes`, the corresponsing screen will open in new window by default.

-For example, calling `AL Search` command will open a new window outside of Visual Studio Code but will not be shown within Visual Studio Code as an internal editor tab.
+For example, calling `AL Search` command will open a new window outside of Visual Studio Code, and it will not be shown within Visual Studio Code as an internal editor tab.

 ## Supported Screens